 Nessebar Old Town

 One place in Bulgaria that is universally loved is Nessebar.
-A UNESCO protected town due to the ancient medieval fortress with a famous wooden windmill at the entrance to the area known as the Old Town.
+A UNESCO-protected town due to the ancient medieval fortress with a famous wooden windmill at the entrance to the area known as the Old Town.
 I too was captivated by Nessebar and liked its pretty little streets full of revival-style houses, art and crafts stalls, souvenir shops, quaint bars and restaurants and the ancient ruins of St Sophia church.
-Somewhere I spent many an hour was the central square where you can grab a cooling drink and just people watch for hours on end.
-I would also recommend the walk along the peninsula to get a true feel of the town and its location.
+Somewhere I spent many an hour was the central square where you can grab a cooling drink and just people-watch for hours on end.
+I would also recommend a walk along the peninsula to get a true feel of the town and its location.

 There is something quite magical about Nessebar and it’s a place I would go back to in a heartbeat.
 During the day it’s busy with tourists and visitors but that makes you appreciate the peace and tranquillity at the start of the day with a strong coffee and a pastry and at the end of the day with that refreshing sundowner!

 The resort of Pomorie is slightly different to others in that it is famous as a place of healing and rejuvenation as it hosts a variety of mud, clay, salt and water treatments that are almost guaranteed to reinvigorate the body and mind.
 Quite clearly I have yet to undergo any of these therapies!

 Aside from all this healthy stuff, there is the usual array of bars and restaurants and a lovely Blue Flag beach to enhance your stay still further.